 Acupuncture is an effective way to treat back pain, and next, we will learn how Acupuncture works to alleviate back pain.

 According to acupuncture theory, pain is caused by the blockage of the smooth flow of “Qi”.
 Qi is a life force energy that flows through the meridian channels of the body.
 Acupuncture points are located on these meridian channels, and these acupuncture points (needle piercing points) are located along every nerve, tendon, muscle, blood vessel—connecting every part of the body from head to toe.

-Acupuncture treatment for back pain involves the insertion of very thin needles at the specific acupuncture points to balance the nervous system and the endocrine system and to alleviate pain.
+Back Pain Acupuncture Boston involves the insertion of very thin needles at the specific acupuncture points to balance the nervous system and the endocrine system and to alleviate pain.
 The acupuncture needles may be inserted at various points from a depth of one to two inches and are left in for 15 to 40 minutes, depending on the affliction that is being treated.

 Acupuncture at select points on the meridian instructs the brain to releases endorphins, dopamine, and serotonin, which are hormones that alter the perception of pain.
 Acupuncture also causes the release of cortisol that affects the immune system and reduces the inflammation and swelling of the nerves.
 Acupuncture helps Qi flow freely through the meridians, so the balance in the body can be restored.
 Acupuncture can also enhance the pathway from the brain to the spinal cord to control the pain level.
 When people are relaxed, this inhibitory pathway for back pain will be enhanced.

 Li Zheng and Changhong Zhou, Boston acupuncturists, have successfully treated thousands of patients with their over thirty years of clinical experiences, and have cured countless sufferers of back pain.